freqtrade/freqtrade/docs/configuration.md

 ### Understand stake_amount

 The `stake_amount` configuration parameter is an amount of crypto-currency your bot will use for each trade.

-The minimal value is 0.0005.
-If there is not enough crypto-currency in the account an exception is generated.
+The minimal configuration value is 0.0001.
+Please check your exchange's trading minimums to avoid problems.

+This setting works in combination with `max_open_trades`.
+The maximum capital engaged in trades is `stake_amount * max_open_trades`.
+For example, the bot will at most use (0.05 BTC x 3) = 0.15 BTC, assuming a configuration of `max_open_trades=3` and `stake_amount=0.05`.

 To allow the bot to trade all the available `stake_currency` in your account set

 ```json
 "stake_amount" : "unlimited",
 ```

-In this case a trade amount is calclulated as:
+In this case a trade amount is calculated as:

 ```python
 currency_balance / (max_open_trades - current_open_trades)